 As part of her job, Clinton had “SCIF’s” (SCIF means Sensitive Compartmented Information Facility) installed in her northwest Washington DC home and in Chappaqua, New York, each with a secure phone and fax machine.
 Her favorite working tool was the lowly Blackberry cel phone, Clinton resigned herself do doing her sensitive office business with the three supplied secure phones, color coded for level of security but outside of the office Clinton and her “berry” were inseparable.

-On March 18, 2009, Clinton’s new server set up was installed in Chappaqua, replacing what Justin Cooper would later confirm to Utah Rep Jason Chaffetz in his 2016 missing emails query n 2016 an “out of the box solution.” running on one Apple G5 server and two iMacs, one in each Clinton home.
+On March 18, 2009, Clinton’s new server set up was installed in Chappaqua, replacing what Justin Cooper would later confirm to Utah Rep Jason Chaffetz in his 2016 missing emails query n 2016 an “out of the box solution.” running on one Apple G5 server and the by now ancient two iMacs, one in each Clinton home.

 The new gear was good: a Dell PowerEdge 2900 running Windows Small Business Server and Microsoft Exchange and a Dell PowerEdge 1950 running Blackberry Enterprise Server to handle her and the staff’s Blackberry communications.
 A 3-terabyte hard drive was a good setup for a small to medium sized business and could handle the expected volume of emails Clinton’s team.

 It is important to note that the March installation/migration meltdown handled by, Cooper and Pagliano two competent IT Clinton insiders It also meant that whatever Secretary of State Hillary Clinton was working on electronically as a government employee for the previous seven weeks no longer existed except in files and emails she might have sent to other people.
-In corroboration of this, Clinton did not provide any emails before March 19, 2009 to the FBI..
+In corroboration of this, Clinton did not provide any emails before March 19, 2009 to the FBI.
+To the casual observer, the complete and total destruction of all emails and associated attachments was a clear indication that even though Hillary was a Blackberry Luddite, she know how and when to burn the evidence.

 The DNC hack would later show the cross over between Clinton’s personal, business and Clinton Foundations communications as Chelsea Clinton, John Podesta and members of both Clinton’s staff would cross pollinate discussions and emails.
 It could be expected that the missing emails could also contain that same structure.
 Just as Colin Powell hard warned her earlier about the need to separate personal and business.
 Let alone classified and Secret communications.